levandyck/levandyck.github.io/_news/announcement_8.md

 related_posts: false
 ---

-I attended another lively NEAT workshop in Osnabrück.
+I attended NEAT in Osnabrück.
 A great event with stimulating discussions and lots of fun with friends and colleagues.